In Globasa, a relatively strict word order is applied within phrases.

 I don't like where I work.

-"Give me that/it which I want it."
+"Give me it which I want that."

 Give me what I want.